canton7/RestEase/README.md

 ### `RequestModifier`

-The first is a `RestClient.For<T>` overload which lets you specify a delegate which is invoke whenever a request is made.
+The first is a `RestClient.For<T>` overload which lets you specify a delegate which is invoked whenever a request is made.
 This allows you to inspect and alter the request in any way you want: changing the content, changing the headers, make your own requests in the meantime, etc.

 For example, if you need to refresh an oAuth access token occasionally (using the [ADAL](https://msdn.microsoft.com/en-us/library/azure/jj573266.aspx) library as an example):